Will your HTC phone be updated to Android 4.0? Here’s what we think

 If you’ve purchased a new HTC phone within the past twelve months, chances are that your phone will be updated to Ice Cream Sandwich.
 Our intuition tells us that the first phone’s in HTC’s lineup to get updated to Android 4.0 will be their dual-core equipped devices like the HTC Sensation, HTC EVO 3D, and the HTC Amaze 4G.
 These phones have enough memory and processing power to run Android 4.0 with ease.

-The second batch of HTC phone we believe will be updated to Android 4.0 are those powered by Qualcomm’s second generation 1GHz Snapdragon processor.
-This category includes phones like the original T-Mobile myTouch 4G, HTC Desire HD, HTC Thunderbolt and the recently launched HTC Rhyme.
+The second batch of HTC phone that should be updated to Android 4.0 are those powered by Qualcomm’s second generation 1GHz Snapdragon processor.
+This category includes the original T-Mobile myTouch 4G, HTC Desire HD, HTC Thunderbolt and the recently launched HTC Rhyme.
 The specs on these phones may seem a little outdated compared to those of the upcoming Sensation XL and other devices currently on the market, but they are all comparable in performance to the Google Nexus S which will be getting its Android 4.0 update in the near future.

 HTC phone that will not get the Android 4.0 update